chilicoder/study-wpm-workbook/README.md

 * Continuous attention to technical excellence and good design enhances agility.

-* Simplicity--the art of maximizing the amount of work not done--is essential.
+* Simplicity--the art of maximising the amount of work not done--is essential.

-* The best architectures, requirements, and designs emerge from self-organizing teams.
+* The best architectures, requirements, and designs emerge from self-organising teams.

-* At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+* At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.

 ## 23 Apr 2015 - Online Session Notes